Sajibulislam098/bangabandhu-biopic/README.md

 # Bangabandhu Sheikh Mujibur Rahman

 live Website link : https://bangabandhu-biopic.netlify.app/
+### This website is about A film Bangabandhu Sheikh Mujibur Rahman ,it will be held via Sheikh Mujibur Rahman's biopic.

 ## Some heros and heroines ar there who are applicable to do this film,